Radon testing equipment set up in a New Brunswick home

 Why choose East Coast Home Inspection for radon testing?

-We're C-NRPP certified with measurement and lab analysis, which means same-day results instead of waiting weeks.
-Plus, we're RHI-certified home inspectors who understand both radon AND homes.
+I'm C-NRPP certified with measurement and lab analysis, which means same-day results instead of waiting weeks.
+Plus, I'm an RHI-certified home inspector who understands both radon and homes.